rose7489/TestRail_automation/README.md

 2. Verify your TestRail API credentials
 3. Ensure the TestRail project and suite IDs are correct
 4. Check that the git repository path is valid and contains the specified commits
+5. If you're encountering rate limit errors:
+   - Increase the `--max-retries` value
+   - Increase the `--retry-delay` value
+   - Consider using a different Gemini model with higher rate limits

 ## License